Web - Basic Concepts

 The Internet is essentially a global network of computing resources.
-You can think about the Internet as a physical collection of routers and circuits as a set of shared resources or even as an attitude about interconnecting and intercommunication.
-Some common definitions given in the past include:
+You can think of the Internet as a physical collection of routers and circuits as a set of shared resources.

 What is WWW?

-This stands for World Wide Web.
-A technical definition of the World Wide Web is : all the resources and users on the Internet that are using the Hypertext Transfer Protocol (HTTP).
+WWW stands for World Wide Web.
+A technical definition of the World Wide Web is − All the resources and users on the Internet that are using the Hypertext Transfer Protocol (HTTP).

 In simple terms, The World Wide Web is a way of exchanging information between computers on the Internet, tying them together into a vast collection of interactive multimedia resources.